-Whether yours is a love story where you fell in love with Mexico and took the plunge to buy a piece of paradise or a historic one in which your vacation rental has been passed down through the family for years – people want to hear your story!
+Whether yours is a love story where you fell in love with Mexico and took the plunge to buy a piece of paradise or a historical one in which your vacation rental has been passed down through the family for years – people want to hear your story!

 A Brand Powered By Passion

-Passion translates into energy and energy can move people.
+Passion translates into energy, and energy can move people.